What is fucoidan?

 • The seaweed species from which it has been derived.

 These two factors are the ultimate determinants of efficacy.
-Traditional methods of extraction can compromise the integrity and functionality of the resulting fucoidans.
+Traditional methods of extraction may compromise the integrity and functionality of the resulting fucoidans.
 In contrast, Marinova's aqueous extraction process yields natural extracts of superior quality with enhanced bioactivity.

 Which species of seaweed are used by Marinova?